BZNUDS/big-data-challenge/README.md

 # My big-data-challenge Homework
 aka Big Data Homework #22 - "Alexa, can you handle big data?"

-GRADER PLEASE NOTE: I submitted to get in the grading que.
-I heard the graders have lots to do and I don't want to push my final homework assignment at the last minute so they don't get more overwheled the last couple of days.
-I still need to copy over my colab file without the passowrd for the Amazon 'Wireless' .ipynb.
-It should be completed by 061222 at the latest.
-Feel free to ask if you have questions.

 I uploaded my code and associated file to the following location on GitHub: https://github.com/BZNUDS/big-data-challenge